 Tool wanted to show that success doesn’t mean that they’ve sold out.
 The edgy and punk spirit that gave birth to Tool was still there, and real fans should see it.
 The title was punk, and the song pokes fun at mindless fans quite effectively.

 It takes almost four minutes for the song to get going.
-Still, the song is worth listening to because it’s awkwardly written.
+Still, the track is worth listening to because it’s awkwardly written.
 Its contrarian nature is part of why it’s hard to listen to but also why it’s so exciting.

 It has a staccato foundation and uses that foundation to make a musical statement.